micro-manager/micro-manager.github.io/_pages/users/GrahamBartlettPrior.md

 nanopositioning products.

-For questions about Prior device adapters, please use the [mailing list](Micro-Manager_Community "wikilink").
+For questions about Prior device adapters, please use the [mailing list](/Micro-Manager_Community "wikilink").
 For any other questions, please go to [Prior.com](https://www.prior.com) and email our UK enquiries contact, who will forward any relevant enquiries to me.
 (Or if you're reading this at some point in the future, potentially to my